naturalis/nbclassify/nbclassify/docs/scripts.rst

 hierarchy.

-The neural networks on which this script depends are created with a separate script, :ref:`nbc-trainer-py`.
-See its :ref:`nbc-trainer-py-data-batch` and :ref:`nbc-trainer-py-ann-batch` subcommands for more information.
+The neural networks on which this script depends are created with a separate script, :ref:`nbc-trainer`.
+See its :ref:`nbc-trainer-data-batch` and :ref:`nbc-trainer-ann-batch` subcommands for more information.

-This script depends on the SQLite database file with meta data for a Flickr harvested image collection.
-This database is created by :ref:`nbc-harvest-images-py`, which is also responsible for archiving the images in a local directory.
+This script depends on the SQLite database file with metadata for a Flickr harvested image collection.
+This database is created by :ref:`nbc-harvest-images`, which is also responsible for archiving the images in a local directory.

 See the ``--help`` option for usage information.

 Example usage::

-    $ nbc-classify.py -v --conf config.yml --imdir images/orchids/ \
+    $ nbc-classify -v --conf config.yml --imdir images/orchids/ \
     > --anns neural_networks/ images/test/14371998807.jpg
     Image: images/test/14371998807.jpg
     INFO Segmenting...